 - Infections such as Lyme disease, Hepatitis C, Epstein Barr virus, Mononucleosis, pneumonia, etc.

 - Mitochondrial disease

 - Paraneoplastic Syndrome (rare tumor in the breast, lungs, pancreas and ovary that produces antibodies)

 - Toxicity caused by heavy metal poisoning and chemotherapy

 - Vitamin deficiency

 POTS may come with relapsing-remitting course, causing symptoms to come and go, and it could be like this for years.
 In majority of cases (about 80%), patients of this disease can improve physically, and learn to live with their residual symptoms of POTS, and be able to function on a regularly.

 Common Tests for POTS

 To test though, doctors use the ‘Tilt Table Test’.
 Patient will lie flat on a special bed with a footplate.
-The bed is then tilted up for around 60˚ to 70˚ and patient will be observed for any symptoms for 45 minutes.
 Some POTS patients will faint a little when set in an upright bed, but of course, they’re in safe hands with the doctor’s supervision.
 Some doctors also supply medications during the test.

 Other common test for POTs includes: